githublennard/ETLDevelopment/README.md

 # ETLDevelopment

 This Repository contains folders of:
-* ETL Process codes and General Purpose codes relate to this field.
+* Codes: ETL Process Codes and General Purpose Codes relate to this process.
 * Scripts.
 * SQL Queries.